yundii/InvestNexus/README.md

-# CS 5610 Final Project - Wealth Management
+# CS 5610 Final Project - InvestNuxus

 ## Project Description
 The website we intended to create is a stock management website “Wealth Management”.
 It allows users to create an account or log in to an existing one, providing a streamlined interface with sections for the homepage, explore, purchased stocks, finance news, and stock analysis.